If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 The 1 Handed Push-up

 The one hand push-up is an exercise that demonstrates a good deal of strength.
-Only attempt it if you have developed a great deal of strength in all of the other variations.
+Only attempt it if you have developed a great foundation of strength in all of the other variations.

 Initially, you may only be able to do it with a wide foot stance and a slight bend in the upper body, but as you get stronger, you can bring your feet closer together.